aws-ia/terraform-aws-ec2-image-builder/examples/linux/README.md

 <!-- BEGIN_TF_DOCS -->

-# Using the EC2 Image Builder Terraform Module to create an Windows AMI
+# Using the EC2 Image Builder Terraform Module to create an Linux AMI

-This example will use the EC2 Image Builder Terraform Module to create an Windows 2022 Core AMI.
+This example will use the EC2 Image Builder Terraform Module to create an Amazon Linux 2023 Custom AMI.

-The build components are currently all in a single file: win2022build.yaml The tests components are currently all in a single file: win2022test.yaml
+The build components are currently all in a single file: linuxbuild.yaml The tests components are currently all in a single file: linuxtest.yaml

 However the module supports providing multiple files, given the parameters build\_component\_arn and test\_component\_arn are of list of strings type.